Control the mega tracking process

 The pose returned by localization cannot be obtained through this event.

 In fact, the pose returned by localization is not needed in application development.
-EasyAR will calculate a more accurate pose using local algorithms after localization and return it to developers for use.
+EasyAR will calculate a more accurate pose through local algorithms after localization returns and provide it to developers for use.
 This pose is already reflected in the block's transform.
-For more details, refer to Obtain session operation results.
+Refer to obtain session running results.

 Pause and resume

-Mega's tracking and positioning functions can be paused and resumed separately.
+Mega's tracking and localization functions can be paused and resumed separately.

 Pause tracking